lordmulder/MemoryChecker/README.md

 Introduction
 ============

 **Memory Checker** is a simple memory stress-testing tool.
-It is useful to test the reliability of your computer's main memory (RAM) und “high” load.
+It is useful to test the reliability of your computer's main memory (RAM) under “high” load.

 Because the *Memory Checker* runs as a “normal” Windows application, it is very easy to use.
 There are some [limitations](#limitations) though.